twcmchang/post/tf-ckpt.md

 		# sess.run([accuracy], feed_dict={model.x: Xtest, model.y: Ytest})
 ```

 It is trivial, right?
-But such information is difficult to find in either Tensorflow documentation or other forums due to the frequent updates of TensorFlow.
+But such information is difficult to find in either TensorFlow documentation or other forums due to the frequent updates of TensorFlow.

 Hope this article is helpful for you!